Liu Bei: Taking refuge under Liu Biao (201–208)

 By the time they reached Dangyang (當陽; south of present-day Duodao District, Jingmen, Hubei), his followers numbered more than 100,000 and they moved only 10 li a day.
 Liu Bei sent Guan Yu ahead to wait for him in Jiangling, where abundant supplies and an arsenal were stored, with Jing Province's fleet.
 Among Liu Bei's followers, some said to him: “You should move fast and then hold Jiangling.
 Although our force is large, few among us have military equipment.
 If Cao Cao's army comes, how will you stop him?”
-Liu Bei answered to them: “In coping with a situation one must alway consider men as fundamental.
+Liu Bei answered to them: “In coping with a situation one must always consider men as fundamental.
 Now that men are joining me, how can I reject them!”

 Xi Zuochi commented about this: "Although the Former Lord faced many difficulties, along the way his faith and loyalty became even clearer.
 As the situation became worrysome and danger even closer, his words didn't stray away from reason.
 When he remembered how Liu Biao had treated him, his sentiments touched all the soldiers among the army.
 When he personally cared for those serving righteousness, all were ready to share defeat with him.
 Looking at the way he could establish strong bonds with others, how could he not act as such!
 Wouldn't it be appropriate that he managed to bring a great entreprise to its conclusion!"

 Afraid that Liu Bei might reach Jiangling County which had military stores before he did, Cao Cao led his cavalry on a pursuit to Xiangyang.
 When he learned that Liu Bei had already passed through there, he urged his 5000 elite troops to move as quickly as possible.
 In a day and a night they covered over 300 li and Cao Cao caught up with Liu Bei and captured most of his people and baggage at the Battle of Changban.
 Leaving his family behind, Liu Bei fled with only scores of followers.
 He made it to the Han Ford where he met with Guan Yu's fleet, they crossed the Mian River to Jiangxia Commandery and the Yangtze River to Xiakou, where they took shelter with Liu Qi, Liu Biao's elder son and met up with over 10,000 followers.
 Liu Qi objected to his brother's surrender to Cao Cao and was able to maintain Jiangxia Commandery and Xiakou allowing more of his father's former subordinates to escape from Cao Cao.
 Following this, Zhuge Liang told Liu Bei that the situation was critical and pressed Liu Bei to grant him authority to start an alliance with Sun Quan.